-- Submit a request by searching for “maintenance work order” on MyCU.edu.
+- The supervisor should submit a Request Additional Key(s) or Electronic Door Access form.
 All requests are subject to final approval from the Campus Security Access Control Department.

 - Faculty/staff who are issued keys as part of their job requirements should keep them in a secure location.

 - Non-University personnel, vendors, and contractors will not be issued keys on a permanent basis.
 They may be authorized to sign keys out from Campus Security on a daily basis as necessary.

 - All on-campus students residing in a residential facility are issued a key to access their unit and/or room at the beginning of the academic school year for the fall semester or for those starting in the spring semester.

 - Keys for certain campus facilities issued to students for employment reasons, participation in certain organizations, or other possible legitimate purposes must be authorized by the responsible faculty member or department head.

 - The authorizing party and key user both share responsibility for the issuance, use and return of these keys at the end of each academic semester or school year.

 - It is not the practice of the university to issue master-level keys to students unless they are using the keys as part of their employment or other legitimate purpose and returning them after each use.